 With the end of the year comes several things: holidays, time spent with loved ones, gearing up for a new year and a dramatic change of weather.
 You’ve already prepared for the holidays, but are you ready for the next big snowstorm?
-Find out how to prepare for a snowstorm, so that you, your family and your home stay protected this winter.
+Find out how to prepare your home for a snowstorm, so that you and your family stay protected this winter.

 Basic Snowstorm Preparedness

 The basic snowstorm preparedness that will help keep your family and yourself safe starts with the following steps:

 - Create an emergency kit with all the supplies you and your family might need during a disaster.
 Keep the kit in an easy to access location in your home.
 If you already have an emergency kit, add the following snow-related items:

 - Rock salt or other products to melt ice on walkways.

 - Sand to sprinkle on the snow and improve your traction, in the event you need to walk through it.

 - Snow shovels and/or other snow removal equipment, in case you need to exit through a snow-blocked door.